frec3044/tidyvere-intro/lesson.md

 ## Background Reading, Video & Exercises

 The background reading is embedded in the assignment quarto document as links to the relevant sections of [R for Data Science book (2nd edition)](https://r4ds.hadley.nz) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund.

+In-class introduction is from the Data Analysis and Visualization in R for Ecologists module from Data Carpentry <https://datacarpentry.github.io/R-ecology-lesson/>